jphong125/stellaapic/Writerside/topics/Cancel-Round-1.md

 # Cancel Round by Operator

 ## Overview
-CancelRound method initiates a refund request, which the Lucky monaco system will send to the Operator’s remote wallet. <br/>After  successful refund call the game round will be marked as Cancelled in the Lucky Monaco system.<br/>
+Using this method Casino Operator Cancels in progress game round   <br/>After  successful cancel call the game round will be marked as Cancelled in the Lucky Monaco system.<br/>
 This method Operator can use any time they want to close player’s round forcefully
 - due to a retention policy on the Operator’s system or according to requirements for regulated markets.
-- If the operator wants to cancel a bet in an **only incomplete round**.
-(Can't cancel complete round)
+- **This circumstance only applies to the bet which has not been completed by any reasons.** Cancel Round cannot be executed on the round that has been completed.

 ## Request